 IFRS 17 is effective for reporting periods beginning on or after 1 January 2023, with comparative figures required.
 Early application is permitted, provided the entity also applies IFRS 9 and IFRS 15 on or before the date it first applies IFRS 17.

-In 2019, the Bank will continue to assess the potential effect of IFRS 17 on its financial statements.
+The Bank is currently in the process of assessing the impact of adopting IFRS 17 on its financial statements.